Texas Hill Country Estate

 It also shows more definition due to this additional thickness.
 There are many shingles that are thicker, and also withstand the storms better along with impact resistant roofing available by many of the manufacturers today.

-The Rider project: The look of Raw Metal.
+Rollingwood: The look of Raw Metal.

 Secluded on an oversize lot in Rollingwood, just accross Mopac and Lady Bird Lake from Downtown Austin sits this custom home truly hidden from view.
 Built years ago for the current owners it is a sanctuary in the midst of Austin.